emmanix2002/awsuploader/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s SRC, --src SRC     Specify the source directory|file to be uploaded -d DEST, --dest DEST  Specify the directory on the EC2 instance where the
+  -h, --help            show this help message and exit -s SRC, --src SRC     Specify the source directory to be uploaded -d DEST, --dest DEST  Specify the directory on the EC2 instance where the
                         src is to be uploaded to
   -u USER, --user USER  Specify the username to be used in connecting with the